Samuel Holden Parsons: Revolutionary activist

-Actively involved in the resistance against British forces on the eve of the Revolution, he was a member of New London's Committee of Correspondence.
+Actively involved in Patriot circles on the eve of the American Revolutionary War, he was a member of New London's Committee of Correspondence.
 In March 1772, he wrote to Massachusetts leader Samuel Adams, suggesting a congress of the colonies: "I take the liberty to propose for your consideration", he wrote, "whether it would not be advisable in the present critical situation to revive an institution which formerly had a very salutary effect – I mean an annual meeting of commissioners from the colonies to consult on their general welfare."

 Parsons went on to suggest that the time for discussing colonial independence from Britain was at hand: "The idea of inalienable allegiance to any prince or state, is an idea to me inadmissible; and I cannot but see that our ancestors, when they first landed in America, were as independent of the crown or king of Great Britain, as if they hade never been his subjects; and the only rightful authority derived to him over this people, was by explicit covenant contained in the first charters."

 Military career

 In April 1775, immediately after the battles of Lexington and Concord, Parsons, along with colleagues in the Connecticut legislature, began promoting a project to take Fort Ticonderoga from the British, securing commitments of both public and private funds to underwrite the expedition.

 Like most active politicians of the period, Parsons served as a militia leader.
 He was appointed Major of the 14th Connecticut, Militia Regiment in 1770.
 In 1775, he was commissioned Colonel of the 6th Connecticut Regiment, a new regiment raised "for the special defence and safety of the Colony".
 In June he was ordered to lead his regiment to Boston, where he fought in the Battle of Bunker Hill.
 He remained in Boston until the British evacuated the city in March 1776.

 In August 1776 Congress appointed Parsons Brigadier General in the Continental Army.
 He was ordered to New York with his brigade of about 2,500 men.
-Stationed in Brooklyn, Parsons was in the thick of the fighting with British troops under Lord Sterling at Battle Hill on August 17, 1776.
+Stationed in Brooklyn, Parsons, under Lord Stirling, was in the thick of the fighting against the British at Battle Hill on August 27, 1776.
 He took part in the Council of War on August 29, at which it was decided to retreat from New York.
 Parsons successfully transported his men from Long Island, joining the main body of the army as it withdrew from the city.

-While in New York, Parsons played a central role in the American efforts to destroy the British fleet.
-David Bushnell, an inventor from Connecticut, had devised a submarine called the Turtle which he planned to use to place torpedoes on British ships.
-Parsons selected his brother-in-law, Sergeant (later Captain) Ezra Lee, to undertake this risky mission.
-Lee succeeded in reaching the British flagship Eagle undetected, but was unable to attach the torpedo to its hull.
-The bomb exploded, much to the consternation of the British, but without causing any harm to the ship.
+While in New York, Parsons played a central role in the American efforts to attack the Royal Navy.
+David Bushnell, an inventor from Connecticut, had devised a submarine called Turtle which he planned to use to attach torpedoes to British warships.
+Parsons selected his brother-in-law, Sergeant Ezra Lee, to undertake this risky mission.
+Lee succeeded in reaching the British flagship HMS Eagle undetected, but was unable to attach the torpedo to its hull.
+The torpedo exploded, much to the consternation of the British, but without causing any harm to Eagle.